Showing Collections: 1 - 10 of 13

 Identifier: SHU 0003-011

-Overview Msgr.
+Abstract Msgr.
 James F. Kelley was the President of Seton Hall University from 1936 to 1949.
-The James F. Kelley records contain personal records, records of Seton Hall College, and the College's student body.
+The James F. Kelley records contain both personal records and records of Seton Hall College.

 Collection — Multiple Containers